Learn about the hierarchy and detailed explanations of each element, including the Ad Accounts, Apps, Campaigns, Ad Groups, Creative Groups and more.

 Important: Tracking links are set on a creative group level which are added to each campaign.
 Learn more about how tracking links, creative groups and campaigns are related.

 A Target refers to the user segment (target group) that would be exposed to the ads.
-There are various ways to create a target audience such as directly uploading a list of ADIDs, building an audience based on in app activity or setting filters (by exchanges, ad placement and devices models) to automatically create the target audience that fit the desired conditions.
+There are various ways to create a target audience such as directly uploading a list of ADIDs, building an audience based on MMP postback event data or setting filters (by exchanges, ad placement and devices models) to automatically create the target audience that fit the desired conditions.

 Important : The Target audience is simply the user segment created and must be added to the desired Ad Group within the campaign for the campaign to target the desired users.
 Learn more about Target Settings